compmeist/easy-row/README.md

 The css uses "fr" or fractional units to denote grid spacing.
 There is also a base of code that provides for minimum width, so wrapping does not cause other items to overflow.

 ## Native Web Component helper
-I wrote a basic Web Component (doesn't require any framework) to make it easy to use.
+I wrote a super basic Web Component (doesn't require any framework) to make it easy to use.

 ## Vue Component helper
 I also wrote a simple Vue Component implementation.
 This is not really needed, but I made it available.